 – Proper infection control processes are followed by all departments.

-- A sign will be posted at the concierge desk reminding individuals not to visit if they are not feeling well as well as reviewing respiratory hygiene and handwashing practices – Cover Your Cough Handwashing Poster; Visitor Poster.
+• A sign will be posted at the concierge desk reminding individuals not to visit if they are not feeling well as well as reviewing respiratory hygiene and handwashing practices.

-- Should the outbreak result in staffing shortages, the ED will immediately notify the VP of Clinical Services – NJ as well as the Regional Director of Operations and the Emergency Contingency Staffing Plan will be reviewed and implemented as needed.
+• Should the outbreak result in staffing shortages, the ED will immediately notify the VP of Clinical Services as well as the Regional Director of Operations and the Emergency Contingency Staffing Plan will be reviewed and implemented as needed.

 The Director of Housekeeping or designee will ensure:

-- Common and resident areas are sanitized at least twice daily with a disinfectant effective against Norovirus (Norovirus Cleaning & Disinfection policy).
+• Common and resident areas are sanitized at least twice daily with a disinfectant effective against the specific pathogen.

 – Common and resident areas include dining areas, restrooms, activity rooms, libraries, lobbies, computer rooms, staff break rooms, bistro, bedrooms.

-– Particular emphasis is given to “high touch” surfaces such as:
+– Particular emphasis is given to “high touch” surfaces.

-• Remote Controls - Use disposable cloths and mops whenever possible.
+• Use disposable cloths and mops whenever possible.

 The Director Food Services or designee will ensure: